 If you follow the lagoon you end up on Burwood Beach.
 From the beach you can explore the lavish headland.
 There are many other options, including a long hike that takes you all the way back to Newcastle through the forest.
 Glenrock Conservation Area offers a surprisingly unspoilt beach setting, unique when compared to the surrounding urban area.

-Glenrock Conservation Area is also a popular spot for mountain bike riding with two bikes trails winding through the open forest and woodlands.
+Glenrock Conservation Area is also a popular spot for mountain bike riding with two bike trails winding through the open forest and woodlands.

 Nobbys Headland Lighthouse

 Nobbys Head Lighthouse is located at the entrance to Newcastle Harbour.
 The lighthouse is a premier tourist attraction, loved by locals and visitors alike.
-Take a walk up the headland to the lighthouse and enjoy the spectacular 360 degree views of Newcastle, Nobbys Beach and the Harbour.
+Take a walk up to the lighthouse and enjoy the spectacular 360-degree views of Newcastle, Nobbys Beach and the Harbour.